 I waited until 8:30 and called the vet and then called my daughter.
 When she first met Macaroni, we decided to nickname him Benjamin Buttons.
 Though she spent very little time with him, she was so shocked she wanted to fly home from Denver.
 “He can’t die,” she said.
 “He’s Benjamin Buttons!”
 She pleaded with me to keep him alive so she could say good-bye.

 Right.
 She’s 26.
 Just out of grad school Just landed a full time job.

 She called back.
 “If you take him, bring his bed so he’ll think he’s still at home.”

 I put down Macaroni today.
-Right before they came in with the needles, I snapped a picture of his darling old face with my cell phone (damned if I can figure out how to upload it and probably just as well.)
+Right before they came in with the needles, I snapped a picture of his darling old face with my cell phone.
 I sat down beside him and told him not to worry because he’d come back again soon.
 He’d find me again.
 “Remember how I told you the stories about how Bobo came back for our old sheepdog Willie, and found us all the way out at Agate Beach in the middle of the night during a thunderstorm?”
 I asked.
 “Don’t worry, Mac.
 Stella and I’ll wait for you.”

 It was the first time I’ve had to put down a pet without a family member beside me.
 Someone to mourn with.
 I didn’t ask for any special cremation.
 I’ve done that number before.
 Its just damn ashes.
 I sat by his side when they injected the lethal concoction and his body was cold within five minutes.
 It is just an unearthly experience to watch as life leaves the body.
 All that remained was this sack of fur.